Without you, none of this would be possible

 We need your help to make communities safer in Ukraine, but other countries are watching what we’re doing too.
 Bringing our insight and experience to those countries means we can save even more animals from becoming victims of crime.

-Last year, we presented to politicians and law enforcement professionals about our work in London, Toronto and Cento in Italy.
+In 2019, we presented to politicians and law enforcement professionals about our work in London, Toronto and Cento in Italy.
 We also appeared on national and local TV across Ukraine, with lots of online interviews too.

 In February 2020, we presented our ‘Safer Handling of Dogs’ manual to the Ukrainian patrol police.
 The manual will be sent to police officers, offering advice on the safe handling of dogs and how to read them.

 We need your help to get further changes into Ukrainian law that will improve animal welfare.
 One of these is Law 2351, which would outlaw the mass euthanasia of street dogs.
 We’re working with lawyers to support new changes to the law, but we’re asking our supporters to take action too, by emailing the Government of Ukraine.